Butte County Recovers has everything Camp Fire evacuees and victims need to know about the recovery process. To view the website, CLICK HERE.

 ECV (E Clampus Vitus) is putting on a Fill the Truck event so Christmas can be provided to families impacted by the Camp Fire.

-Applications for families with newborn to 17 year olds can apply.
+Applications for families with a newborn to 17-year-olds can apply.
 You will be asked to show proof of residence in the fire zones.
 You can sign up by Dec.
-20., but the Christmas gifts will be given away on a first-come first-served basis.
+20., but the Christmas gifts will be given away on a first-come-first-served basis.